siakhooi/shed/README.md

 ## Introduction

 Shed is a collection of bash scripts to manage kubernetes environments.
+If you work with several clusters/namespaces frequently, Shed is suitable to you.\

-What is the meaning of Shed?
-In kubernetes, _we treat resources as cattles, and cattles lives in shed_.
+What is the meaning of **Shed**?
+In Kubernetes, _we treat resources as cattles, and cattles live in shed_.

+Terminologies:

-in Shed, a shed can be a cluster, a collection of clusters, a namespace or a collection of namespaces.
+Shed: Can be a cluster, a collection of clusters, a namespace or a collection of namespaces.\

-If you work with several clusters/namespaces frequently, Shed is suitable to you.
+KubeConfig: a combination or a kubectl context and/or namespace.

 Features:

-- Supports up to 5 kube config per shed. (kube config: a combination or a kube context and/or namespace).
+- Supports up to 5 Shed KubeConfig per shed.
-- Able to work with different shed or kube config in different shell sessions.
+- Able to work with different Shed or KubeConfig in different shell sessions.
-- Auto include kubectl config into `KUBECONFIG` environment on start up.
+- Auto include kubectl config file into `KUBECONFIG` environment on start up.
-- Modified shell prompt for better visibility of which shed/config the shell session is working on.
+- Modified shell prompt for better visibility of which Shed/KubeConfig the shell session is working on.
 - Hooks to extends shed functionalities on:
   - shed-init - when the shell session started.
   - shed-use - when switch to different shed using command `shed-use`.
-  - shed-kubeconfig-use - when switch to different kube config using commands `shed-kubeconfig-use`, `c0`, `c1`, `c2`, `c3`, `c4`.
+  - shed-kubeconfig-use - when switch to different KubeConfig using commands `shed-kubeconfig-use`, `c0`, `c1`, `c2`, `c3`, `c4`.
 - Support `kubectl` with shortened alias, ie `k`.
 - Support `helm` with shortened alias, ie `h`.
 - Support `istioctl` with shortened alias, ie `i`.